Nizar991/Roboinsight-museum-bot-mobile-app/README.md

-# RoboInsight Museum Bot App
+# RoboInsight Museum Bot Mobile App

 ## Overview
 The **RoboInsight Museum Bot App** is designed to enhance the visitor experience at museums by providing robot-guided tours.
 The app allows users to book, pay, and manage their tours while also offering features for administrators and technical support teams.